Our Recipes + Your Inbox = ♥

 Sharing is caring!

-Colcannon is a dish that originated in Ireland, and it is classic comfort food that's cheap to make.
-Irish Chef Richard Corrigan maintains, "there's no such thing as a recipe for Colcannon, really.
-It's something that is put together with love, not measurements."
+Irish Colcannon is a classic comfort food that's cheap to make.
+Irish Chef Richard Corrigan maintains, "There's no such thing as a recipe for Colcannon, really.
+It's something that is put together with love, not precise measurements."

 Generally speaking, that's the way I cook, which is why the hardest part of writing about food is to provide specific measurements.